The stinging spurge nettle

 absence of supplies.
 His work, Resources of the Southern Fields and Forests, is still a reference and I have an ebook copy of it.
 It was so popular in his day that newspapers carried excepts of it.
 His effort was credited with helping the South prolong the war.
 We are fortunate to have two photographs of him, one presumably around war time and the other when he was again a professor and active in medical circles.

 There are about 300 or more species in the genus Smilax and are found in the Eastern half of the United States and Canada, basically east of the Rockies.
 Fourteen species are found in the southern United States.
 Smilax gets its name from the Greek myth of Krokus and the nymph Smilax.
 The story is varied.
-Here’s one version: Their love affair was tragic and unfulfilled because mortals and nymph weren’t allowed to love each other.
+Here’s one version: Their love affair was tragic and unfulfilled because mortals and nymphs weren’t allowed to love each other.
 For that indiscretion, the man, Krokus, was turned into the saffron crocus by the goddess Artemis (because she, too, was having an affair with Krokus but as a goddess that was okay.)
 Smilax, actually woodland nymph, was so heartbroken over Krokus’ reduction down to a flower that Artemis took godly pity on her and turned Smilax into a brambly vine so she and Krokus could forever entwine themselves.
-There are far less poetic and less sanitized versions.
+There are far less poetic and more naughty versions.
 Seems it was a popular story thousands of years ago with many variation and interpretations.

 Green Deane’s “Itemized” Plant Profile

-Smilax tips ready for butter and seasoning
+Boiled Smilax tips ready for butter and seasoning

 IDENTIFICATION: A climbing shrub with tuberous roots, knobby white roots tinged with pink, bamboo like stems, more or less thorny, leaves varying with species and on the bush, tiny flowers, five slim petals, fruit round, green turning to black, one small brown seed.
 Some species have red fruit, edibility of red fruit unreported.